rknell/rebellion-rum-models/models_documentation.md

     items = source.items;
     shippingMethod = source.shippingMethod;
     notes = source.notes;
+    // Status is deliberately not updated here as it should be managed by server-side logic
     // Reset totalQuote so it can be recalculated totalQuote = null;